Dedicated freight corridors in India: Construction

 Under construction picture of Eastern dedicated freight corridor.
 The tracks of dedicated freight corridors in India are broad gauge.

 Under the Eleventh Five Year Plan of India (2007–12), the Ministry of Railways started constructing a new Dedicated Freight Corridor (DFC) in two long routes, namely the Eastern and Western freight corridors.
 The two routes cover a total length of 3260 km, with the Eastern Dedicated Freight Corridor stretching from Ludhiana in Punjab to Dankuni in West Bengal and the Western Dedicated Freight Corridor from Jawaharlal Nehru Port in Mumbai (Maharashtra) to Dadri in Uttar Pradesh.
 Upgrading of transportation technology, increase in productivity and reduction in unit transportation cost are the focus areas for the project.

-The construction of Eastern Freight Corridor has been completed by February 2024.
+The construction of Eastern Freight Corridor has been completed by February 2024. and the construction of the Western Freight Corridor has been completed by March 2026.

-As of April 2024, Eastern Freight Corridor is fully operational whereas Western Freight Corridor has 85% operational status.
-Overall 90% of the network is operational.
-300 trains run on the lines every day.
-The operational rate shall reach 95% by April-end.

 The Detailed Project Review (DPR) of North-South and East-Coast Freight Corridor are being prepared has been submitted whereas the DPR for East-West DFC will be submitted by April-end (2024).
 The combined project value is expected to be Rs.
 2 lakh crore.